TonyXu214/learncpp/README.md

 - Prefer passing strings using std::string_view (by value) instead of const std::string&, unless your function calls other functions that require C-style strings or std::string parameter
 - Because a std::string_view parameter is a normal object, the string being viewed can be accessed directly.
 Accessing a std::string& parameter requires an additional step to get to the referenced object before the string can be accessed

+Introduction to pointers
+- The address-of operator (&) returns the memory address of its operand
+- The dereference operator (*) (also occasionally called the indirection operator) returns the value at a given memory address as an lvalue
+- A pointer is an object that holds a memory address (typically of another variable) as its value
+- When declaring a pointer type, place the asterisk next to the type name.
+- Like normal variables, pointers are not initialized by default.
+A pointer that has not been initialized is sometimes called a wild pointer.
+Wild pointers contain a garbage address, and dereferencing a wild pointer will result in undefined behavior
+- initializing a pointer with a literal value is disallowed
+- Thus, pointers and references both provide a way to indirectly access another object.
+The primary difference is that with pointers, we need to explicitly get the address to point at, and we have to explicitly dereference the pointer to get the value.
+With references, the address-of and dereference happens implicitly
+- References must be initialized, pointers are not required to be initialized (but should be).
+- References are not objects, pointers are.
+- References can not be reseated (changed to reference something else), pointers can change what they are pointing at.
+- References must always be bound to an object, pointers can point to nothing (we’ll see an example of this in the next lesson).
+- References are “safe” (outside of dangling references), pointers are inherently dangerous (we’ll also discuss this in the next lesson)
+- The size of the pointer is always the same.
+This is because a pointer is just a memory address, and the number of bits needed to access a memory address is constant
+- Much like a dangling reference, a dangling pointer is a pointer that is holding the address of an object that is no longer valid

+Null pointers
+- Besides a memory address, there is one additional value that a pointer can hold: a null value.
+A null value (often shortened to null) is a special value that means something has no value.
+When a pointer is holding a null value, it means the pointer is not pointing at anything.
+Such a pointer is called a null pointer
+- Value initialize your pointers (to be null pointers) if you are not initializing them with the address of a valid object.
+- Much like the keywords true and false represent Boolean literal values, the nullptr keyword represents a null pointer literal.
+We can use nullptr to explicitly initialize or assign a pointer a null value
+- Accidentally dereferencing null and dangling pointers is one of the most common mistakes C++ programmers make, and is probably the most common reason that C++ programs crash in practice
+- Conditionals can only be used to differentiate null pointers from non-null pointers.
+There is no convenient way to determine whether a non-null pointer is pointing to a valid object or dangling (pointing to an invalid object)
+- A pointer should either hold the address of a valid object, or be set to nullptr.
+That way we only need to test pointers for null, and can assume any non-null pointer is valid.
+- Favor references over pointers unless the additional capabilities provided by pointers are needed.

+Pointers and const
+- we can’t set a normal pointer to point at a const variable
+- A pointer to const treats the value being pointed to as constant, regardless of whether the object at that address was initially defined as const or not
+- A const pointer is a pointer whose address can not be changed after initialization

+Pass by address
+- With pass by address, instead of providing an object as an argument, the caller provides an object’s address (via a pointer)
+- Thus, just like pass by reference, pass by address is fast, and avoids making a copy of the argument object
+- If a null pointer should never be passed to the function, an assert (which we covered in lesson 9.6 -- Assert and static_assert) can be used instead (or also) (as asserts are intended to document things that should never happen)
+- Prefer pass by reference to pass by address unless you have a specific reason to use pass by address.
+- References are normally implemented by the compiler using pointers
+- we can conclude that C++ really passes everything by value!
+The properties of pass by address (and reference) come solely from the fact that we can dereference the passed address to change the argument, which we can not do with a normal value parameter

+Return by reference and return by address
+- We encounter a similar situation when returning by value: a copy of the return value is passed back to the caller
+- Return by reference returns a reference that is bound to the object being returned, which avoids making a copy of the return value
+- Using return by reference has one major caveat: the programmer must be sure that the object being referenced outlives the function returning the reference.
+- Objects returned by reference must live beyond the scope of the function returning the reference, or a dangling reference will result.
+Never return a (non-static) local variable or temporary by reference.
+- Reference lifetime extension does not work across function boundaries.
+- Avoid returning references to non-const local static variables.
+- If a function returns a reference, and that reference is used to initialize or assign to a non-reference variable, the return value will be copied (as if it had been returned by value)
+- Also note that if a program returns a dangling reference, the reference is left dangling before the copy is made, which will lead to undefined behavior
+- When an argument for a const reference parameter is an rvalue, it’s still okay to return that parameter by const reference
+- When an argument is passed to a function by non-const reference, the function can use the reference to modify the value of the argument.
+- The major advantage of return by address over return by reference is that we can have the function return nullptr if there is no valid object to return
+- Prefer return by reference over return by address unless the ability to return “no object” (using nullptr) is important.

+In and out parameters
+- In most cases, a function parameter is used only to receive an input from the caller.
+Parameters that are used only for receiving input from the caller are sometimes called in parameters
+- By convention, output parameters are typically the rightmost parameters
+- Avoid out-parameters (except in the rare case where no better options exist).
+- Prefer pass by reference for non-optional out-parameters.
+- In rare cases, a function will actually use the value of an out-parameter before overwriting its value.
+Such a parameter is called an in-out parameter.
+In-out-parameters work identically to out-parameters and have all the same challenges.
+- Second, use pass by non-const reference when a function would otherwise return an object by value to the caller, but making a copy of that object is extremely expensive.
+Especially if the function is called many times in a performance-critical section of code.

+Type deduction with pointers, references, and const
+- type deduction will drop const (and constexpr) qualifiers